-San Antonio ISD's

-Office of Access and

-Enrollment is a one-stopshop for parents and guardians

-needing information on student

-enrollment, the registration

-process, transfer requests, and

-attendance.
-SAISD offers a

-number of specialized schools

-and programs that are open to

-students across the entire county.
+San Antonio ISD's Office of Access and Enrollment is a one-stop-shop for parents and guardians needing information on student enrollment, the registration process, transfer requests, and attendance.
+SAISD offers a number of specialized schools and programs that are open to students across the entire county.

-4 Foster School Autonomy 🚃 🖼
+4 Foster School Autonomy

-District empowers school leaders with increased autonomy over talent, budget, program, and schedule.
+District empowers school leaders with increased autonomy over talent, budget, program/curriculum, and schedule decisions.

-- Evaluate the design of central office to ensure that maximum resources are distributed to schools - Establish and define school autonomy provisions and timelines - Design and implement student based budgeting processes and supports
+- Evaluate the design of central office to ensure that maximum resources are distributed to schools with an emphasis on school support and customer service - Establish and define school autonomy provisions and timelines - Design and implement student based budgeting processes and supports

-What is the System of Great Schools Network?
+What is TEA's System of Great Schools Network?

-The SGS Network is an opt-in program that will provide superintendents and district leaders with customized consultative support and opportunities to learn from each other and from national experts on implementation of the SGS strategy.
-Districts will receive 24 months of support, including, but not limited to, the following services:
+The SGS Network is an application based, invite-only program that will provide superintendents and district leaders with customized consultative support and opportunities to learn from each other and from national experts on implementation of the SGS strategy.
+Districts that maintain a strategic focus on implementing the SGS strategy will receive about 24 months of support, including, but not limited to, the following services: